Emscripten Tutorial

 JavaScript

-Emscripten is a great toolchain that let's you compile your C/C++ projects to WebAssembly so you can use them in the web easily.
+is a great toolchain that let's you compile your C/C++ projects to WebAssembly so you can use them in the web easily.

 However, Emscripten has a non-stable ABI (because constant and fast iteration is very useful for their usecase).
 This makes it a bit challening for standalone-runtimes to continually adapt.
 Because of that, adopting the WASI ABI is a much easier path for standalone server-side WebAssembly runtimes.